 https://mrdata.usgs.gov/vms/map-us.html.
 This is a great website.

 Cerro Negra is a Kuroko style VMS deposit, rich in gold, and the “Kuroko” name was coined in Japan.
-The best diagram found of the Kuroko style VMS was found on this Japanese website:
+The best diagram found of the Kuroko style VMS is below and was found on this Japanese website:

 Below is the same diagram that has been modified to show the situation of the deposit at Cerro Negra.
 A layer of basalt covers the deposit, and jasper, jasperoid, and some gossan has been ejected through the basalt.
 The ejected material can be found in large quantities today.
 Because of the abundant limestone cobbles that were beneath the basalt before the VMS was emplaced, jasperoid replaced the limestone, and some jasperoid cobbles have been ejected also.